The Black Death

 Source Collection: The Black Death

-The primary and secondary source excerpts in this collection help you understand the origins and spread of the fourteenth-century Black Death, and illustrate how our understanding of the pandemic has changed over time.
+The primary source excerpts in this collection help explain the origins and spread of the fourteenth-century Black Death.

 Causal Map: The Black Death